Top-rated movers to make your Eugene to Irvine move easy

 - Irvine’s population is about 74% greater than Eugene.

-- Irvine's public transportation has a score of 4 out of 10 versus Eugene's higher score of 5.
+- Irvine’s public transportation score of 4 out of 10 is lower than Eugene’s score of 5.

-- Both Irvine and Eugene have the same bike-friendliness score of 72 out of 100, meaning Irvine is about as safe for cyclists as Eugene.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Irvine and Eugene have similar bike-friendliness scores (72 vs 69), meaning Irvine is about as safe for cyclists as Eugene.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Irvine’s crime rate is higher than Eugene with a score of 31.01 compared to Eugene’s 6.0.
 This means that Irvine neighborhoods are safer than 31.01% of all U.S. neighborhoods, and Eugene neighborhoods are safer than 6.0%.